AaveChain/FestivalTicketNFT/README.md

 After approving the allowance, go back to Remix or our preferred method of interacting with the smart contract.
 In the "sellTicket" function, use the same values you provided earlier:
 "to" should be the buyer's address.
-"tokenId" should be the ID of the ticket you want to sell.
+"tokenId" should be the ID of the ticket we want to sell.
 "price" should still be "1100000000000000000" (1.1 Ether).
 Click the "transact" button to execute the transaction.

-Now, with the allowance approved, the smart contract will be able to transfer the specified amount of Ether from our address to the contract when you execute the "sellTicket" function.
-This should allow you to complete the ticket sale successfully.
+Now, with the allowance approved, the smart contract will be able to transfer the specified amount of Ether from our address to the contract when we execute the "sellTicket" function.
+This should allow to complete the ticket sale successfully.

 In this step, you'll sell tickets to other buyers at a price you specify.
 Here's the flow: